epfl-cs358/2024sp-robopong/README.md

 <img width="310" alt="image" src="https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/b3215e7b-6e87-4bed-84d4-d2ebe5ebd1cf">

 Continue pushing the rails through the paddle mount with linear bearings and the corresponding rail holes on the opposite side of the game board.
-Loop the belt around the motor reduction gear and pulley on the opposing side and attach the other end of the belt to the paddle mount with the belt attachmentsimilar to before.
+Loop the belt around the motor reduction gear and opposing pulley and attach the other end of the belt to the paddle mount with the belt attachment similar to before.

 <img width="968" alt="image" src="https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/1dd267c8-50a2-4e04-913a-af48c3573032">